“The only way to do great work is to love what you do.

 Accommodations

-Students can also choose to stay with a host family who will provide three daily meals, a private room, laundry facilities, Wi-Fi, etc. The cost for the Family stay option is €29/day.
+Students will stay with a host family who will provide three daily meals, a private room, laundry facilities, Wi-Fi, etc. The cost for the Family stay option is €29/day.

 Email vivirbilbao2020@gmail.com for accommodation details.